Pampered Chef

 Pampered Chef is a multinational multi-level marketing company that offers a line of kitchen tools, food products, and cookbooks for preparing food in the home.
-They also offer some products to help transport some of their products and gardening tools.

 It has a worldwide direct sales force of about 35,000 in addition to 400 corporate staff.
 The company is headquartered in Addison, Illinois, and operates in five countries: the United States, Germany, Canada, Austria, and France.

 History

 Doris Christopher founded Pampered Chef in 1980 in the basement of her suburban Chicago home.
-Christopher came up with a party plan to offer professional-quality kitchen tools directly to consumers through in-home cooking demonstrations, a concept first popularized by Tupperware.
+Christopher came up with a party plan to offer kitchen tools directly to consumers through in-home cooking demonstrations, a concept first popularized by Tupperware.
 The company expanded to Canada in 1996, the UK in 1999, Germany in 2000, Austria in 2019, and France in 2020.

 The company was acquired in 2002 by Warren Buffett's Berkshire Hathaway corporation.
 On October 30, 2014, Berkshire Hathaway appointed long time advisor Tracy Britt Cool to the position of CEO.
-According to Direct Selling News, "the company’s revenue has fallen from $320 million in 2015 to $280 million in 2018."
+According to Direct Selling News, "the company's revenue has fallen from $320 million in 2015 to $280 million in 2018."
 In March 2020, the company's COO, Andrew Treanor, took over on the role of CEO.
+Nevena Srebreva, in turn, took over the CEO role in May 2024.
+She was Pampered Chef's Chief Field & International Officer prior to that.

 The company closed its UK business, and wound down UK operations as of December 31, 2015.